-The Government invests 320m per year directly to primary schools to help them make additional and sustainable improvements to the quality of their PE, physical activity and school sport.
-In October 2021, the Department of Education updated their guidance and conditions for the use of the funding.
+The Government invests £320 million per year directly to primary schools to help them make additional and sustainable improvements to the quality of their PE, physical activity and school sport.

 How to use the PE and Sport Premium

-Primary Schools must use the funding to make additional and sustainable improvements to the quality of their PE, physical activity and sport.
+Schools should use the premium to make sustainable improvements to the PE, sport and physical activity they provide, such as:

 There are 5 key indicators that schools should look to seek improvement against: